 If you need help playing games, you can now connect two separate controllers to control the same game at the same time.
 This way, you can control a single player game with two separate controllers.
 This feature is not exclusive to iOS, and is available on iPadOS and macOS as well.

 19. New ‘Freeform’ App

-A new app called ‘Freeform’ will be coming later this year as well.
+A new app called ‘Freeform’ arrived with iOS 16.2.
 This app is Apple’s productivity push on iPhone.
 Using Freeform, you and your collaborators will be able to write down notes, add links and images, and more, on the same collaborative space.
 Something like Microsoft Whiteboard, and other similar apps and hardware solutions.

 Last but not the least, you can use handoff in FaceTime now!
 So, if you’re talking to your friends on your iPhone and you want to continue the call on your Mac, you can simply use FaceTime handoff to continue your call on the new device.
 This also works the other way around, so you can get away from your work desk while in the middle of a FaceTime call and continue the call on your iPhone instead.

 Start Using Your Favourite iOS 16 Features